maduhu/Documentation/ILP/README.md

 ## Addresses and Routing

 Within the Interledger Protocol (ILP) layer, connectors route payments according to their internal routing tables.
-The destination of a given ILP payment is determined by its ILP Address, a hierarchical string of alphanumeric identifiers analogous to an IP address.
+The destination of a given ILP payment is determined by its _ILP Address_, a hierarchical string of alphanumeric identifiers analogous to an IP address.
 For example, all payments to addresses starting with `private.l1p.ZZZ.dfsp1.` are routed to the connector operated by DFSP 1.

 Currently, Level One Project participants are not meant to be reachable by the general public, so they use the `private.` prefix.